Megapixel99/workflow-chart/DOCUMENTATION.md

 ```

 ###### flowCondition
 `flowCondition` is used if the current step extends from the previous only on a certain condition such as the number of objects in a response being equal to five.
+In the [example output](https://github.com/Megapixel99/workflow-chart/blob/master/example/exampleFlow.png) these can be seen as the (smaller) white boxes in the flow.

 Possible Values:
 - any string